ray-project/ray/doc/source/ray-core/walkthrough.rst

     :end-before: __executing_task_end__

 We execute the sampling task by calling ``remote()`` method with arguments to the function.
-This will immediately return an ``ObjectRef`` as a future and then execute the function asynchronously on a remote worker process.
+This immediately returns an ``ObjectRef`` as a future and then executes the function asynchronously on a remote worker process.

 Calling the Progress Actor
 --------------------------